After about a decade of wanting a grocery store on Square 737, WC Smith was able to announce in October 2013

 that it had a signed deal with Whole Foods to occupy 36,000 square feet in the ground floor of Agora, a 336-unit apartment building to be constructed between 2nd and New Jersey along H Street, SE.
 Construction began in June 2014, with the building expected to be completed in 2016, but the grocery store is not expected to open before 2017.
 At right in the rendering is the Park Chelsea

-Agora, now starting to get its face put on, seen at the same angle as the above rendering, with its sibling the Park Chelsea
+Agora, seen at the same angle as the above rendering, with its sibling the Park Chelsea

 at right.
 The first floor of the building will be the Whole Foods, then the second two floors will be parking for Whole Foods customers, hence the different-looking lower floors.
 (Resident parking will be underground.)